Why the enrollment period is so crucial not to miss?

 Look at open enrollment as an opportunity to revisit your health plan

 Even if you have insurance now, open enrollment gives you a chance to reevaluate and pick a plan that fits your needs this year, not last.
 For example, if your allergies have gotten out of control, a PPO plan will give you the flexibility to see any allergist you want.
 If there’s a particular primary care doctor your best friend adores, now’s your chance to make a change.
 Change is good!
-Instead of seeing open enrollment as a stressful experience, see it as an opportunity to take great care of yourself in 2023.
+Instead of seeing open enrollment as a stressful experience, see it as an opportunity to take great care of yourself this year.

 Getting insurance is cheaper and easier than it used to be